per2jensen/scrubexif/README.md

 - Preserves Color profile, with a compromise in scrubbing (see below)
 - A --paranoia option to scrub color profile tags (see below)
 - A --preview option to check tag before/after scrub (see below)
+- An --on-duplicate option controlling what to do if a file in /output is already there
 - Based on the most excellent [ExifTool](https://exiftool.org/) inside a minimal Ubuntu base image
 - Docker-friendly for pipelines and automation